 Mice are small rodents known for their small rounded ears and pointed snout.
 The most popular species, the common house mouse, make playful pets.
 Field mice’s are known for their pesky behaviours of invading homes for food and shelter.
 Mice reproduce quickly, with a gestation period of 20 days, producing and average litter of 10-12 young, known as pups.
 Mice often stay in groups, building long, intricate burrows in the wild.
 These burrows usually have long entrances with multiple escape tunnels.

-The kangaroo is a marsupial indigenous to Australia.
+The kangaroo is a nocturnal marsupial indigenous to Australia.
 Kangaroos have large, powerful hind legs with large feet adapted for leaping, and a long tail for balance.
 Kangaroos are the only large animals that use hopping as a means of travel.
 Female kangaroos have pouch called a marsupium in which joeys, baby kangaroos, complete postnatal development.
 These plentiful animals are a symbol of Australia, appearing on the Australian Coat of Arm and some of its currency.
 Despite their popularity, wild kangaroos are shot for meat, leather hides, and to protect grazing land.
 These herbivores have few natural predators, as humans as their main current concern.

 5. Hermit Crab